 The 7 Most Common Reasons For A Blocked Dpf

-Lets start by getting this important nugget of information out of the way – Dpfs block, that is what they are there for.
-To collect particulate, which is incompletely com-busted fuel.
+Lets start by getting this important nugget of information out of the way – Blocked dpf – that is what they are there for.
+To collect particulate, fuel that has not completed com busted which is incompletely com-busted fuel.

 They block and then com bust this particulate _ regeneration over and over in the back ground, as it would be impossible for any filter to simply collect particulate from the thousands of litres of fuel that you use.

-So The Question Should Be – Why Is My Dpf Not Cleaning Itself ?
+So The Question Should Be – Why Is My Blocked Dpf Not Cleaning Itself ?

 Its no good phoning around in a mad panic asking for your dpf to be cleaned or even replaced if there is a root cause behind the blockage which is often the case – in other words slow down, pin point WHATS actually preventing your dpf from cleaning itself, resolve that issue THEN have it cleaned and then you will end up with a good fix.

-So what are the most common reasons that can create issues with the DPF?
+So what are the most common reasons ?

 1. Frequent short journeys where the engine fails to reach optimum operating temperature.
 Traffic jams and winter weather dont help either.